-The average number of employees during the year was 16 (15) with the key task of conducting investment management, accounting and risk control.
 The National Government Employee Pensions Board (SPV) in Sundsvall is engaged to administer part of the insurance administration operations.
 This assignment includes maintenance of the society's insurance administration system, checking premium payments, issuing annual and pension statements, providing a smooth-running customer service unit and handling pension payments.
-The Board has decided to reorganise the insurance administration operations by creating an own management and procurement organisation with an office in Sundsvall starting on 1 January 2020.